opencog/docker/opencog/lang-pairs/README.md

 (print-matrix-summary-report asa)
 ```

-G. The word-pair dataset can now be browsed with a simple web browser.
+G. That's it!
+The word-pair dataset is now complete.
+It can now be
+   browsed with a web browser.
    Go to the `cntl` tab and run `sudo service apache2 start`

 H. Go to the `cogsrv` tab, load the browser navigation support: